 The traditional kettlebell is all you need when it comes to the actual strength-building and exercise part.
 You may be wondering why you would splash out considerably more on the sequel to traditional kettlebells, this being an adjustable one.

-How heavy should your kettlebell be?
-There’s no straight answer to this, and it’ll depend on your level of fitness, strength and what you want to use the kettlebell for.
+If you're wondering what size kettlebell you should get, there’s no straight answer to this — it’ll depend on your level of fitness, strength, and what you want to use the kettlebell for.

-It’s been recommended that men start out with a kettlebell around 17-45lbs, and women opt for between 13-25lbs.
+It’s been recommended that men start out with a kettlebell around 17-45lbs (7.7-20.5kg), and women opt for between 13-25lbs (5.9-11.3kg).
 But this is just guidance and you will need to work out what weight is best for you and your fitness levels.

 Another factor to consider when choosing how heavy your kettlebell should be is whether you plan to do pushing or pulling exercises, or both.
 A push exercise is when you push the weight away from you, like a bodyweight push up, and a pull move involves contracting muscles in a way that forces weight to be pulled towards the body.